 Introduction to Counseling

 Students look at what it means to counsel substance abusers from an initial assessment through the last counseling session.
 Through practical experience, communication and listening skills are honed.
-Students learn to use feedback in their counseling to aide in the recovery of patients.
-This class should provide confidence in their guidance skills.
+Students learn to use feedback in their counseling to aid in the recovery of patients.

 This course focuses on the theories and concepts of bringing substance abusers together in a counseling setting.
-Through research and observation, students are acquainted with the pros and cons to working in a group setting, and they learn to become better group facilitators.
-Coursework includes discussions of strategies for working with groups and about how group settings can help abusers relate their recovery experiences with others.
+Through research and observation, students are acquainted with the pros and cons of work in a group setting, and they learn to become better group facilitators.
+Coursework includes strategies for working with groups and explores how group settings can help abusers relate recovery experiences with others.

 The primary focus of this course is preventing the enabling of drug abuse by family members.
 Students look at the dynamics of drugs in a family setting, the psychological affects and the healing of familial separation.
 Through lectures, students learn the steps of addiction and the steps to recovery.

 Students examine the state and federal regulations for substance abuse in this course.
-Students analyze case studies and explore situations when counselor-client privileges do not apply.
+They also analyze case studies and explore situations when counselor-client privileges do not apply.
 Students practice in group settings to discover privacy issues and work with ethical situations.
-Discussion, case studies and manuals round out the learning materials.

 Preparing students for the most difficult situations that counselors may face, this course is essential for those planning to work in any counseling environment.
 Students focus on defining a crisis, identifying post-traumatic stress disorder and responding to victimization.
 A strong focus is placed on self-preservation and locating specialists that aid in rape, HIV, drug abuse and loss.